Automated builds for Windows

 3. Set up some public build service (probably Appveyor) to build the new commits automatically, and issue someone to fix the build problems on the fly.

-Updated by ForNeVeR about 1 month ago
+Updated by ForNeVeR over 2 years ago

 Barely.
 Last time I checked (about a year ago), LeechCraft required a deprecated QtWebKit that is extremely hard to build (because the whole process is shitty and undocumented).